-Most of us who collect and grow succulents have a couple varieties we want badly, but can never find for purchase at a reasonable price.
+Most of us who collect and grow succulents have a couple of varieties we want badly but can never find for purchase at a reasonable price.
 Perhaps, we can’t find them at all – if the plant is rare or difficult in some way.
 One option for adding these to our collection is growing succulents from seed.
 While many of us wouldn’t be intimidated by starting other plants of any kind in this manner, we may be unsure of how to sow succulent seeds.
 Or we might even wonder can you grow succulents from seed?

 Planting Succulent Seeds

 Is it realistic to attempt succulent seed propagation?
 Let’s discuss the fine points of what is different about growing succulents from seed.
 Starting new succulents in this way is a slow process, but if you’re willing to devote the time and effort, it can be an inexpensive way to get unusual plants.

 Finding quality seeds that are properly labeled is of utmost importance.
 Many that write online about growing succulents from seed say they use local nurseries as their source.
 Others mention online sources for acquiring seeds.
 Check with companies you use for buying other plants.
 Use only legitimate, reputable nurseries to buy succulent seeds, and be cautious when ordering from online retailers.
 Research customer reviews, and check the Better Business Bureau as well when warranted.